 What is the application deadline for the Al Ghurair Open Learning Scholars Program at ASU?

-Students are invited to apply for the scholarship three times a year for three ASU start dates in Fall, Spring, and Summer.
-The scholarship applications will be open for a period of around one month in March, June, and November every year.
-The current application cycle ends on March 29, 2018.
-Please check back soon for more details on the specific dates for the next application cycle.
+Students are invited to apply for the scholarship throughout the year for three ASU start dates in Fall, Spring, and Summer.
+The call for scholarship applications will be opened regularly throughout the year.
+Please check the program page for more details on the specific dates for the next application cycle.

 What ASU online master’s programs does the Al Ghurair Open Learning Scholars Program support?